-In the current year, the income tax provision includes a reduction in deferred tax liabilities and corresponding increase in valuation allowance of \$20.0 million related to subordinated debt as a result of the adoption of ASU No. 2020-06 (refer to "Recently Adopted Accounting Pronouncements" within "Note 1 - Summary of Significant Accounting Policies" for additional information), an increase in deferred tax assets and corresponding increase in valuation allowance of \$11.3 million related to the capitalization of R&D expenses for tax purposes, and an increase in deferred tax assets and corresponding increase in valuation allowance of \$2.0 million from foreign net operating loss carryforwards related to the MENU Acquisition.
+In 2022, the income tax provision included a reduction in deferred tax liabilities and corresponding increase in valuation allowance of \$20.0 million related to subordinated debt as a result of the adoption of ASU No. 2020-06, an increase in deferred tax assets and corresponding increase in valuation allowance of \$11.3 million related to the capitalization of R&D expenses for tax purposes, and an increase in deferred tax assets and corresponding increase in valuation allowance of \$2.0 million from foreign net operating loss carryforwards related to the MENU Acquisition.